About Chiang Mai

 For modern chic

 • A serene escape just outside Chiang Mai, North Hill City Resort blends lush scenery with chic, modern design.
-Think spa days, smart interiors, and fine dining—ideal for travellers who crave calm, comfort, and sophistication away from the tourist-packed centre.
+Think spa days, smart interiors, and fine dining — ideal for travelers who crave calm, comfort, and sophistication away from the tourist-packed center.

 For a central location